The New Limited Marital Property Law: What You Need to Know

 Premarital property remains private, which is especially beneficial in the event of a divorce.

-Under the old system, inheritances or gifts could form part of the community property.
-In the new system, these remain private unless agreed otherwise.
+Under the old system, inheritances or donations could be part of the community of property.
+In the new system these remain private, unless otherwise agreed.

 Although the revision offers advantages, there are also some complications: